cyverse-archive/DiscoveryEnvironmentBackend/services/README.md

 # Services documentation

 This directory contains the projects for each of the Discovery Environment's backend services.
 Most of the services are written in Clojure, the exceptions being condor-log-monitor and jex-events.

+If you're building locally ignore the docker-build.sh and build.sh files.
+Those are intended for our Jenkins build system and are a bit too unwieldy to be manually run.

 ## Building Clojure services